Best Places To Visit In Northern Turkey (2024)

 Where To Stay In Northern Turkey

-With the notable exception of Istanbul, accommodation in Karadeniz is generally much cheaper than the more touristy parts of the country (e.g. the Mediterranean southwest coast, Cappadocia, etc.).
+With the notable exception of Istanbul, accommodation in Karadeniz is generally much cheaper than in the more touristy parts of the country (e.g. the Mediterranean southwest coast, Cappadocia, etc.).

 House of one of the many kind strangers who invited me to stay in Northern Turkey